 No matter the reason, maintaining your bladder’s health is important.
 So be sure to catheterize the number of times per day your doctor recommends and always prepare before leaving your house with enough catheters.

-However, referring back to Mistake 2, following your doctor’s prescription is incredibly important.
+However, referring back to Mistake 2, following your healthcare provider’s prescription is incredibly important.
 Plus, staying well-hydrated is important for your overall body health.

 Mistake 4.
 Forcing a catheter in.